MrTomMus/rsschool-cv/cv.md

 ### Personal information

 I am a front-end developer with experience building SPAs using React, Redux, Typescript, Javascript, HTML/CSS.
 I consider the main goal to improve my knowledge and develop in order to become a complete Fullstack developer.
-I also constantly improve my English and spend my free time solving problems on Codwars
+I also constantly improve my English and spend my free time solving problems on Codwars.

 -------------------------------------------------------------------------------